Gandzasar monastery: Restoration and revival

 On October 16, 2008 a mass wedding, sponsored by Levon Hayrapetyan took place in Karabakh.
 Some 700 couples got married on that day, 500 of whom married at Ghazanchetsots Cathedral in Shushi and 200 at Gandzasar.
 On April 13, 2016 Catholicos Karekin II and Catholicos of Cilicia Aram I delivered a prayer for peace and safety of Nagorno-Karabakh.
 It came days after the clashes between Armenian and Azerbaijani forces, which were the deadliest since the ceasefire of 1994.
 The monastery's 770th anniversary was commemorated in 2010 and the 777th anniversary in 2017.

+It remained under Armenian control after the Second Nagorno-Karabakh War in 2020.

+Azerbaijani control

+Following the Azerbaijani offensive of September 19–20, 2023, Nagorno-Karabakh was dissolved and the entire population fled to Armenia.
+In early October 2023, a video posted online showed Azerbaijani police at the monastery.
+Simultaneously, Azerbaijan's State Service of Cultural Heritage issued a statement that claimed that the "Ganjasar monastery" is "one of the most prominent monuments of Christian architecture of Caucasian Albania".
+It claimed that under Armenian "occupation" it was "vandalized by Armenians" who carried out "illegal repair-restoration".
+Azerbaijani historian Rizvan Huseynov claimed the inscriptions have been "falsified."
+Armenian archaeologist and historian Hamlet Petrosyan and the organization Monument Watch responded to the claims.
+Armenia's representative to UNESCO, Christian Ter-Stepanian accused Azerbaijan of an attempt to "appropriate and distort the identity of Gandzasar, one of the most famous medieval Armenian monasteries."
+In a Time article, Christina Maranci warned that its Armenian inscriptions, khachkars, and tombstones are endangered under Azerbaijani control.

 Description

 The monastery is located atop a hill, at an altitude of 1270 m, to the south-west of the village of Vank (Azerbaijani: Vəngli) in the province of Martakert.
 The walled monastery complex includes the church with its narthex (gavit), living quarters, bishop's residence, refectory, and a school building.
 The living quarters, located on the northern side contain eight cells (2.9x2.5 m), were built in the 17th century.
 On the eastern side there is a refectory, built circa 1689.
 The two-floored school building was erected in 1898.
 To the south of the monastery walls is the old cemetery, where priests, bishops and notable laypeople (such as meliks) of the areas were buried.

 Anatoli L. Yakobson called Gandzasar an "encyclopedia" of Armenian architecture, while Bagrat Ulubabyan and M. S. Asatryan described it as a "jewel".

 The monastery consists of a narthex (gavit) and the main church, named for John the Baptist.
+The church's exterior dimensions are 12.3x17.75 m.
 The narthex or gavit, measured 11.8x13.25 m, is a square-plan hall with two columns near the eastern wall that support the roof.
 It is very similar to the gavit of the Holy Cross church of Haghpat Monastery.
 The portal on western facade of the gavit is richly decorated.